If ever there was a place that was made for road tripping, it would be western USA.

 Day 6: Big Sur

 Big Sur is the famous 90-mile stretch of coast from Carmel to San Simeon.
 Think rugged, wildflower-spotted cliffs partially shrouded by mist.
-I’d been dreaming of seeing this place for myself for as long as I can remember, so including it on this NorCal road trip was a no-brainer.
+I’d been dreaming of seeing this place for myself for as long as I can remember, so including it on this road trip in Northern California was a no-brainer.

-One thing to know about Big Sur: it’s often quite overcast along this slice of coastline, so be prepared for grey skies and potentially some rain.
+One thing to know about Big Sur: it’s often quite overcast along this slice of the Pacific Coast Highway, so be prepared for grey skies and potentially some rain.
 We lucked out with a dry day when we visited in early July, but it was super cloudy and a little windy.
 Just go with your expectations in check and you’ll enjoy your time there.

 The two most popular photo ops in Big Sur are the Bixby Creek Bridge and McWay Falls.
 You should definitely make lots of other stops along the way, though, because the whole coastline is stunning and just as photogenic.